-The FCC has designated USAC as the permanent Administrator of the federal USF support mechanisms, 47 C.F.R. §§ 54.701-717.
-Under the FCC's rules and the Memorandum of Understanding between the FCC and USAC (FCC MOU), USAC administers each of the USF programs consistent with Section 254 of the Communications Act of 1934, as amended, 47 U.S.C. § 254; Part 54 of the Code of Federal Regulations, orders, written directives, and other instructions promulgated by the FCC or its bureaus and offices and other laws as applicable.
+The Federal Communications Commission (FCC) has designated USAC as the permanent Administrator of the federal USF support mechanisms, 47 C.F.R. §§ 54.701-717.
+Under the FCC's rules and the Memorandum of Understanding between the FCC and USAC (FCC MOU), USAC administers each of the USF programs consistent with Section 254 of the Communications Act of 1934, as amended; 47 U.S.C. § 254; Part 54 of the Code of Federal Regulations, orders, written directives, and other instructions promulgated by the FCC or its bureaus and offices and other laws as applicable.
 Any records USAC creates pursuant to this authority are FCC records.
-Because the FCC is an agency under the Privacy Act, 5 U.S.C. § 552a(a)(1), records that are part of a "system of records," as that term is defined at 5 U.S.C § 552a(a)(5), are subject to the Act.
+Because the FCC is an agency under the Privacy Act, 5 U.S.C. § 552a(a)(1), records that are part of a "system of records," as that term is defined at 5 U.S.C. sec.
+552a(a)(5), are subject to the Act.

 USAC may collect and verify eligibility of Lifeline program subscriber data under 47 U.S.C. § 254, 47 C.F.R.
-Part 54, and Lifeline and Link Up Reform and Modernization Order et al., Third Report and Order, Further Report and Order, and Order on Reconsideration, 31 FCC Rcd 3962 (2016) (the Lifeline Reform Order).
-The Lifeline Reform Order requires USAC to create and operate a National Lifeline Eligibility Verifier, with the oversight and supervision of the FCC's Wireline Competition Bureau (WCB) and the Office of the Managing Director (OMD).
+Part 54, and Lifeline and Link Up Reform and Modernization Order et al., WC Docket No. 11-42 et al., Third Report and Order, Further Report and Order, and Order on Reconsideration, 31 FCC Rcd 3962 (2016) (the "Lifeline Modernization Order").
+The Lifeline Modernization Order requires USAC to create and operate a National Lifeline Eligibility Verifier, with the oversight and supervision of the FCC's Wireline Competition Bureau (WCB) and the Office of the Managing Director (OMD).
 Id. at 4006, para.
-126. As part of this effort, the Lifeline Reform Order directs USAC to work with both federal and state agencies to establish an efficient electronic subscriber certification process, including communications with other databases.
+126. As part of this effort, the Lifeline Modernization Order directs USAC to work with both Federal and State agencies to establish an efficient electronic subscriber certification process, including communications with other databases.
 Id. at 4011-2, paras.
 135-7.